 - DUI manslaughter/ leaving the scene of the accident – If a driver leaves the scene of a DUI accident in North Port and fails to give information or render aid, they can be charged with a first-degree felony.
 Penalties include fines of up to $10,000 up to 30-years in prison.

-Not only will you face criminal charges and license suspension, but the victim can also file a personal injury lawsuit against you if you are found guilty of drunk driving.
+Not only will you face a criminal charge and license suspension, but the victim can also file a personal injury lawsuit against you if you are found guilty of drunk driving.
 When it comes to serious crimes of negligence, the state prosecutor or personal injury attorney will want to punish you to the fullest extent of the law and win large amounts of monetary compensation for the injury victim.
 This is why you will need an experienced attorney on your side who can protect your rights and your future.
 Call today for a free consultation.

 Can CDL Drivers Refuse to Take a Breath or Blood Test?